Q: What is the easiest way to change the filter?

 Q: Why is a Spring AC check important?

 A: Spring maintenance for your AC unit is like an oil change and fluid check for your car.
-Maintenance checks allow the technician to check and lubricate all the moving parts, check drain lines and Freon in your system to make sure there aren’t any issues.
+Maintenance checks allow the technician to check and lubricate all the moving parts, check drain lines and refrigerant in your system to make sure there aren’t any issues.
 With maintenance, potential problems can be corrected before they become an emergency.

 Q: Is a heating check important?

-A: Heat maintenance for your unit can uncover cracks in the furnace.
+A: Heat maintenance for your gas unit can uncover cracks in the furnace.
 Cracks can emit carbon monoxide (the silent killer).

 Q. Do you work on the weekends and holidays?